 Enforcement Directorate (ED) is probing the money laundering angle.

 The malpractices of app-based lenders have created fear about taking a loan on a digital platform.

-However, as even banks use mobile apps to extend small loans these days customers need to be able to tell apart the regulated companies from those that are in a grey area, and the outright frauds.
+However, as even banks use mobile apps to extend small loans these days, customers need to tell apart the regulated companies from those in a grey area and the outright frauds.

 Reserve Bank of India (RBI) has made it mandatory for fintech to disclose to name the banks or financial companies extending the loans.

-It has also published the names of non-banking financial companies (NBFCs) registered with its against which borrowers can lodge complaints.
+It has also published the names of non-banking financial companies (NBFCs) registered against which borrowers can lodge complaints.

 Complaints against regulated entities can be filed on RBIs websites as well as its dedicated Sachet portal.

 Some fintech firms provide checkout financing or a “buy now, pay later” option while shopping.

 Although this service is technically a loan, these are not registered lenders, and they are not registered lenders, and they position themselves as payment services.